 Start with a neutral base and build from there.

 The three most forgiving neutral bases for home decor are warm white, soft grey, and warm beige.
-These tones work with almost every accent color and do not compete with natural light.
+These work with almost every accent color and do not compete with natural light.

-Palette 1 — Warm and natural: Warm white base, terracotta accent, and natural wood tones.
+Palette 1 — Warm and natural: Warm white base, terracotta accent, natural wood tones.
 Use terracotta in cushions, a plant pot, and a candle.
 Let natural wood appear in frames, a tray, and a cutting board.

-Palette 2 — Calm and fresh: Soft grey base, sage green accent, and matte white accessories.
+Palette 2 — Calm and fresh: Soft grey base, sage green accent, matte white accessories.
 Use sage green in a throw, a small piece of art, and a plant.
 Let matte white appear in ceramics, frames, and a lamp base.

 Adding Color Through Plants, Art, and Textiles Instead of Paint